atekles/hindex/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 This package provides functionality to simulate the development of h-index and h-alpha values of scientists who collaborate on writing papers and to visualize the simulated data.
 The effect of publishing, being cited, and strategic collaborating can be simulated.
+The implementation is based on the STATA ado [h-index](https://github.com/chrgan/h_index).

 Installation
 ------------